Global trace formula for ultra-differentiable Anosov flows: Global space: second step

-Notice that the generator of the semi-group $\p{\mathcal{L}_t}_{t \geq 0}$ is $X$, according to Lemma~\ref{lmdomain}.
+Notice that, according to Lemma~\ref{lmdomain}, the generator of the semi-group $\p{\mathcal{L}_t}_{t \geq 0}$ is $X$.
 We prove now a lemma that allows us to go from $\h$ to $\widetilde{\h}_0$ and back, in order to prove that the properties that we stated for $\widetilde{\h}_0$ in Proposition~\ref{proprecap} may be extended to $\h$.